freshe/fb.CsvParser/README.md

 # fb.CsvParser

-*A small CSV reader / parser / lexer for .NET*
+*A small CSV reader / parser / lexer written in C# for .NET*

 This was mostly just a fun exercise.